jyotsana-khaparde/Namaste-React-jyotsana/Chapter 03 - Laying the Foundation/Theory/Session 3 Theory.md

 # Chapter 03 - Laying the Foundation

 ## Q: What is `JSX`?
+A:
-A: JSX stands for JavaScript XML.
+- JSX stands for JavaScript XML.
-JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
+- JSX allows us to write HTML elements in JavaScript and place them in the DOM without any React.createElement() and/or appendChild() methods.
-JSX makes it easier to write and add HTML in React.
+- JSX makes it easier to write and add HTML in React.
-JSX converts HTML tags into react elements.
+- JSX converts HTML tags into react elements.
+- JSX is not HTML in JS. you can say - It's HTML-like or XML-like syntax.
+- If we want to give attribute to JSX we have to use camelCase
+- In normal HTMl we write class="test" but in JSX we write className="test"
+- JSX prevent Cross Site Scripting attack for us.

 ### Example 1 using JSX:
 ```